Dacian warfare: Trajan's Dacian Wars

-Trajan's Dacian Wars.
-The two campaigns of conquest ordered or led by the Emperor Trajan in 101-102 AD, and 105-106 AD from Moesia across the Danube north into Dacia.
+Two campaigns of conquest ordered or led by the Emperor Trajan in 101-102 AD, and 105-106 AD from Moesia across the Danube north into Dacia.
 Trajan's forces were successful in both cases, reducing Dacia to client state status in the first, and taking the territory over in the second.
 These wars involved no fewer than 13 legions.
 The defeat reduced the Dacian territory as a mere Roman province.
 Rome ruled it, including the entire Transylvanian basin for 150 years.
 A succession of migratory waves by Visigoths, Huns, Gepids, Avars, and Slavs overran Dacia, cutting it off from the Roman and the Byzantine empires by the end of the sixth century.

 Dacian troop types and organization

-The Dacians, like any other barbarian nation, never fielded a standing army, even though there was a warrior class of sorts, the comati, meaning "lorg-haired people".
+The Dacians never fielded a standing army, even though there was a warrior class of sorts, the comati, meaning "long-haired people".
 Instead, local chieftains, the pileati, meaning "cap-wearing people", raised a levy when required, a force only available after the harvesting season ended.
 The men themselves fought in everyday clothing defended merely by an oval shield, for body armor and helmets were only worn by the nobility.